-- 1. Children in Local Authority Care or previously in Local Authority Care. - 2.
+- 1. Children in Local Authority Care including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted or previously in Local Authority Care. - 2.
 Children whose permanent residence is within the ecclesiastical parish of Penshurst. - 3.
 Children with siblings who will be in the school at the time of entry. - 4.
 Children whose permanent residence is in the ecclesiastical parishes of Fordcombe, Chiddingstone, Sevenoaks Weald, Leigh, Bidborough or Speldhurst. - 5.
 All others.